-North Carolina does not require general subject matter coursework, which can lay the foundation that will help secondary special education candidates to become qualified to teach in multiple core subject areas (see Goal 1-B).
+However, the state does not require general subject matter coursework, which can lay the foundation that will help secondary special education candidates to become qualified to teach in multiple core subject areas (see Goal 1-B).

-North Carolina does not meet this goal.
-The state should consider requiring that new secondary special education teachers be highly qualified in two core academic areas.
-The state can use a combination of coursework and testing in order to meet this goal.
+California meets this goal in part.
+Although it is ahead of most states in requiring new secondary special education teachers to become highly qualified in one core academic area, the state should consider requiring that they be highly qualified in two core academic areas upon completion of an approved program.
+The state can use a combination of coursework and testing to meet this goal.